-If you’ve ever seen a Japanese garden, then the first glimpse you get of this level of hell will remind you of it.
+If you’ve ever seen a Japanese garden, the first glimpse of this level of hell will remind you of it.
 The waters are emerald, and the rising steam blankets the area in white on a still day.

 7. Spouting Hell

-The spouting hell or Tatsumaki Jigoku is the seventh hell and most famous of the nine hells of Beppu.
+The spouting hell, or Tatsumaki Jigoku, is the seventh and most famous of the nine hells of Beppu.
 It’s aptly named because it consists of geysers that shoot boiling water high into the air.
 The hell is located in the Kannawa district of Beppu and can be easily accessed from the street.

-It’s a geyser that erupts about once every 30 minutes, but it can happen every 10 minutes during the day sometimes.
+It’s a geyser that erupts about once every 30 minutes, but it can sometimes happen every 10 minutes during the day.
 It’s the hottest waters in hell, filled with sulfur, so stand back and enjoy the smell of rotten eggs!
 On a good spout, it can reach heights of over 160 feet.